Estimated Reading Time: 7 Minutes

 2. Elevated levels

 Add slightly elevated levels to your tiny townhouse backyard.
-Use pavers or waterproof decking to create the levels and create raised planters in between the areas.
+Use pavers or waterproof decking to create levels and raised planters between the areas.
 This technique has been used in Japanese gardens for centuries.

 3. Lay pavers or decking in a diagonal pattern

-Don’t lay the pavers or decks straight to the back, use a diagonal path or be creative.
-You could create more illusion by allowing the pavers to cut the yard diagonally or wind around to make your tiny backyard look a lot larger than it is.
-An expert deck builder is a must for any creative design.
+Don’t lay the pavers or decks straight to the back; use a diagonal path or be creative.
+You could create a stronger illusion by allowing the pavers to cut the yard diagonally or wind around it, making your tiny backyard look much larger than it is.
+An expert is a must for any creative design.

 4. Use small plants